KatePaulauskas/watch-store/README.md

 The "Manage Products" page provides superusers with a streamlined interface to edit or remove existing products from the store.
 Products can be quickly located and modified through a secure page accessible only to authorized personnel, making it easier to maintain an up-to-date inventory.
 Superusers can adjust product details, including name, price, images, and availability, or remove products entirely if needed.
 This page ensures efficient management of the product catalog.

-In addition to the "Manage Products" page, 'Edit' and 'Delete' buttons are also displayed on the Home, Shop, and Product Page.
+In addition to the "Manage Products" page, the 'Edit' and 'Delete' buttons are also displayed on the Home, Shop, and Product Pages.
 This allows superusers to have quick and easy access to editing or deleting products directly from those pages, ensuring seamless updates without navigating to the "Manage Products" section.

 ![Manage Products Page](/media/manage-products-page.jpeg)